Homemade Flour Tortillas

 I have a confession to make.
 Are you ready?
 This is the first time I have made homemade tortillas!
 Okay, I feel much better.
 What a mistake that was to wait so long!
 The only time I have ever had fresh tortillas is at one of my favorite restaurants Costa Vida.
 I love the thick, chewy texture of them, but I just have never gotten around to making my own until now.
 I can’t say I will always make them fresh from now on, because the rolling part does take a little bit of time, but if I have time for fresh, I will not hesitate to make these again.
-I think this is a great recipe to have on hand!
+I think this is a great recipe to have on hand and it makes twelve 7-inch tortillas.
 Try it & let me know how you like it!

 Homemade Flour Tortillas